Jd3s/whatsyourcalling/README.md

 Visit http://localhost:3000/

+Screenshots from the site :

  ![picture alt](https://github.com/jayasuriyars/whatsyourcalling/blob/master/desc_images/article.jpg)

  ![picture alt](https://github.com/jayasuriyars/whatsyourcalling/blob/master/desc_images/review.jpg)

+ > We'll not reveal too much here !
+See for yourself.

 We havent added user login feautre yet.
 The default user is user_1.
 If you want to reset his preferences, click on 'Reset'button on the feed.